qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

    print(estimate)

 .. note::
-   Running circuits on an AWS Braket device (other than LocalSimulator) incurs cost.
+   Running circuits on an Amazon Braket device (other than LocalSimulator) incurs cost.
 The prices can be found on https://aws.amazon.com/braket/pricing/.